Immunoglobulin class switching: Mechanism

+Class switch recombination

 Class switching occurs by a mechanism called class switch recombination (CSR) binding.
 Class switch recombination is a biological mechanism that allows the class of antibody produced by an activated B cell to change during a process known as isotype or class switching.
 During CSR, portions of the antibody heavy chain locus are removed from the chromosome and the gene segments surrounding the deleted portion are rejoined to retain a functional antibody gene that produces antibody of a different isotype.

-Double-stranded breaks are generated in DNA at conserved nucleotide motifs, called switch (S) regions, which are upstream from gene segments that encode the constant regions of antibody heavy chains; these occur adjacent to all heavy chain constant region genes with the exception of the δ-chain.
+Double-stranded breaks are generated in DNA at S regions.
 DNA is nicked and broken at two selected S-regions by the activity of a series of enzymes, including activation-induced (cytidine) deaminase (AID), uracil DNA glycosylase, and apyrimidic/apurinic (AP)-endonucleases.
 AID begins the process of class switching by deaminating (removing an amino group from) cytosines within the S regions, converting the original C bases into deoxyuridine and allowing the uracil glycosylase to excise the base.
 This allows AP-endonucleases to cut the newly-formed abasic site, creating the initial SSBs that spontaneously form DSBs.
 The intervening DNA between the S-regions is subsequently deleted from the chromosome, removing unwanted μ or δ heavy chain constant region exons and allowing substitution of a γ, α or ε constant region gene segment.
 The free ends of the DNA are rejoined by a process called non-homologous end joining (NHEJ) to link the variable domain exon to the desired downstream constant domain exon of the antibody heavy chain.
 In the absence of non-homologous end joining, free ends of DNA may be rejoined by an alternative pathway biased toward microhomology joins.
 With the exception of the μ and δ genes, only one antibody class is expressed by a B cell at any point in time.
 While class switch recombination is mostly a deletional process, rearranging a chromosome in "cis", it can also occur (in 10 to 20% of cases, depending upon the Ig class) as an inter-chromosomal translocation mixing immunoglobulin heavy chain genes from both alleles.

+IgD very rarely undergoes CSR, but it does happen in mammals.
+Instead of an S region, IgD has an upstream σδ and a Σδ region (from 5' to 3').
+The Σδ region can act as an S-region when pairing up with Sμ, allowing CSR to happen.
+Alternatively, the σδ region can pair up with a Iμ region further upstream of Sμ.
+These have been observed in human cancer cells and possibly tonsillar B cells.

+Alternative splicing

+In fish (which have not evolved CSR), alternative splicing is used to determine which class is expressed.
+DNA is not directly cut out.
+This method remains in use in animals that have evolved CSR, including humans, where it allows a B cell to select a mix of IgG and IgD heavy chains as it sees fit.